r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

       MsgBox "Obscure funtion that never gets executed" End If

-      HINT: 2018 its allways HIGTHER than 0 (so this funtion will never execute)
+      HINT: 2018 its allways BIGGER than 0 (so this funtion will never execute)

 ![vbscript obfuscation](http://i.cubeupload.com/o7Sfza.png)